 Recruiters, HR Managers, and employers see hundreds of CVs so make sure yours is memorable, stands out and ticks all the requirements.
 It’s imperative that what you say remains relevant to the job you are applying for and highlights the value you can bring to the organisation.

-Last thing, have your CV proofread!
+The last thing, have your CV proofread!
 The worst thing ever is a job application with spelling and grammar mistakes.
 You’ll find that making the extra effort is so worth it.